 - A vegan diet includes only plant foods.

 What other diet guidelines should I follow?

-- Vitamin B-12: Dairy products and eggs have vitamin B-12.
+- Vitamin B-12 is found in dairy products and eggs.
 If you follow a vegan diet, you may need supplements or foods with added B-12.
-Some foods high in B-12 are fortified ready-to-eat breakfast cereals, and fortified soy milk.
-Vegetarian meat substitutes, such as burgers or hotdogs made with soy may also have vitamin B-12.
+Some foods high in B-12 are fortified ready-to-eat breakfast cereals and fortified soy milk.
+Vegetarian meat substitutes, such as burgers or hotdogs made with soy, may also have vitamin B-12.

-- Calcium: If you do not include dairy products in your diet, you need to be sure to get enough calcium from other foods.
-Foods high in calcium include broccoli, tofu, soybeans, collard greens, turnip greens, and calcium-fortified juice.
+- Calcium is found in dairy products.
+If you do not eat dairy, you need to be sure to get enough calcium from other foods.
+Foods high in calcium include broccoli, collard greens, kale, bok choy, and calcium-fortified juice.

-- Vitamin D: Vitamin D fortified cow's milk or soy milk can help you get enough vitamin D. Being in the sun for five to 15 minutes every day can also give your body enough vitamin D. When you are in the sun, be sure your hands, arms, and face are exposed to sunlight.
+- Vitamin D is found in fortified cow's milk, some brands of soy milk, and some types of fruit juice.
+Your body also makes vitamin D when you are exposed to the sun.
+Stay in the sun for 5 to 15 minutes every day to get enough vitamin D. When you are in the sun, be sure your hands, arms, and face are exposed to sunlight.

 What can I eat and drink while on a vegetarian diet?

 - Grains: Choose whole grains for at least half of your grain servings each day.

 - Whole-wheat bread, roll, English muffin, bagel, or sandwich bun

 - Cooked whole-grain pasta, or white, brown, or wild rice